Legal Notices →

 All Solicitors at the company are members of the family law group Resolution.
 This is an organisation of family law solicitors and other professionals involved in the family justice system which aims to promote fair and conciliatory solutions to the issues arising at times of family change.
 Although the Code is prepared for solicitors, it is designed to benefit clients in the way the work is undertaken.
 We would hope to conform to the Code (whenever possible) in dealing with your case.

 You have the right to request that bills are assessed by the court if you are concerned about the size of the bills.
-That request must usually be made within one month of delivery of the bill although the time period may be extended on application.
-Please contact us if you want information about this.
+As set out above, the court will assess a bill where the application is made within 28 days of delivery and the right to assessment diminishes with time.
+Please contact us if you want further information about this.

 We expect concerns about bills to be raised within 30 days after the bill (or the statement of the sum due) has been sent to you and it would be unusual for us to consider concerns raised long after the event, so it is important that you consider bills or statements when they are delivered to you.